Joniba1/War-Game/README.md

 # Turn-Based Combat Game

-In this turn-based combat game, each player commands an army (currently rectangles) and deploys a desired number of troops to battle against the opponent's unknown forces (hopefully, as both players are using same page).
+In this turn-based combat game, each player commands an army and deploys a desired number of troops to battle against the opponent's forces.

 ##

-I have numerous general ideas for the core mechanics of the game.
+The game logic is quite simple.
+Each player has buttons controlling the amount of each type of troops they'd like to send to battle.
+When both players are done, click the Battle! button and the center of the screen and watch the battlfield.

-- Damage will be based on ranks and random functions respectively.
-Lower-rank soldiers will have a slim chance of defeating higher-rank ones due to their obvious differences in dps and hp.
-However, once an opponent is defeated, they'll provide assistance to their comrades, resulting in approximately double the damage to the remaining opponent's troops.
+-damage is randomized, but the type of the troop is taken into consideration.

-- I also plan to add different types of troops based on their rank, such as foot troops, archers, and potentially mages or tanks (giants or so) in the future.
+-As for today the armies contain swordsmen and wizards.
+I figured ill add healers or some kind of other supporter quite late since its really simple and I prefer to finallize some more commplex stuff right not.

-While I haven't gotten around to implementing animations and textures just yet, I plan to add them eventually and make the game more interactive.
+-currently im halfway through the proccess of implementing animations and textures.

 Ik the directories are wrong, ill change them eventually